Van McCoy: Death

-In the morning of July 6, 1979, McCoy suffered a heart attack and died at his home on Englewood, New Jersey, at the age of 39.
-He is buried in the McCoy family plot at Lincoln Memorial Cemetery, Suitland, Maryland, a suburb of Washington, D.C.
+On June 29, 1979, McCoy suffered a heart attack at his home in Englewood, New Jersey.
+He was hospitalized and went into a coma, but died at Englewood Hospital a week later at the age of 39.The Washington Post, 7 July 1979 - Van McCoy, 39, Composer of 'The Hustle,' Dies He is buried in the McCoy family plot at Lincoln Memorial Cemetery, Suitland, Maryland, a suburb of Washington, D.C.